chipitaps/us-census-bureau-scraper/README.md

 A: The scraper supports multiple Census surveys including American Community Survey (ACS) 1-Year and 5-Year Estimates, Decennial Census, Population Estimates Program, Economic Census, County Business Patterns, and more.

 **Q: Can I search for tables by keyword?**
 A: Yes!
-You can use the `searchQuery` parameter to find tables by keywords like "population", "income", "housing", etc. The scraper uses the Census Reporter API to find matching tables.
+You can use the `searchQuery` parameter to find tables by keywords like "population", "income", "housing", "education", etc. The scraper uses the Census Bureau API to find matching tables.

 **Q: Can I filter by dataset, geography, or year?**
 A: Yes, you can filter results by dataset type (e.g., ACS 1-Year), geography level (e.g., state, county), and year/vintage using the optional filter parameters.